It looks like you started to access first-year Fees Free in 2021.

 No. You can’t save your Fees Free entitlement to use later.
 Fees Free covers your first year of tertiary study, or first two years of training.
 If you’re eligible for Fees Free and are enrolled in eligible study or training, you’ll automatically start to use your Fees Free entitlement.

-All zero fee study and training undertaken before 2023 will have used your Fees Free entitlement (calculated in EFTS or months).
+All zero fee study and training undertaken before 2023 will have used your Fees Free entitlement (calculated in EFTS).

-However, any zero fee courses you undertake on or after 1 January 2023, with zero tuition fees and zero compulsory course costs, will not use your Fees Free entitlement.
+However, any zero fee courses you undertook on or after 1 January 2023, with zero tuition fees and zero compulsory course costs, will not have used your first-year Fees Free entitlement.

 If you withdrew from a course between 23 March 2020 and 30 June 2020 and/or 17 August 2021 and 31 December 2021, the entitlement you used on the course has been proactively reinstated for you.
 You will be able to use this entitlement on future courses that you enrol in, and this will be applied automatically when you enrol.